The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 \subsection{Strength of the LP relaxations of $\,\ftwo$}

-The inclusion of the MCIs in~\eqref{MCI}, introduced in Section~\ref{sec:MCI}, yields the following main theoretical result of the article: the lower bound \(\zeta(\ftwoLP)\) is always strictly larger than $1/2$ of the optimal BPPS value \(\opt\).
-This establishes a worst-case performance guarantee for the lower bound \(\zeta(\ftwoLP)\), proving that $\ftwoLP$ cannot yield arbitrarily weak lower bounds.
+The inclusion of the MCIs~\eqref{MCI} yields the following main theoretical result of the paper: the lower bound $\zeta(\ftwoLP)$\,\eqref{eq:LPoptval_2} is always strictly greater than one half of the optimal objective function value of the \BPPS{}, $\opt$.
+This result shows that, unlike $\foneLP$, the relaxation $\ftwoLP$ cannot yield arbitrarily weak lower bounds.

 \begin{proposition} For every \BPPS{} instance, we have

 \end{proposition}